kevinrodriguez-io/web3-auth/README.md

 some additional checks and the `web3Posts.ts` axios client exemplifies a good set of UX patterns, like reusing a token for `"skip"` requests (Requests that skip action checks).

-## Here's a diagram of simplified is this authentication method
+## Here's a diagram of how simplified is this authentication method

 ![arch](https://user-images.githubusercontent.com/6248571/170860443-52f07799-d3e4-4f5f-a78e-2b09b8dc4d58.png)